 In a few short weeks, our Amazon Prime subscription expires.
 I do not plan to renew it.
-We have had an Amazon Prime subscription for many years, and I’ve used it increasingly less over the last couple of years and especially throughout the last several months.
+We have had an Amazon Prime subscription for many years, and I’ve used it far less often over the last couple of years and especially throughout the last several months.

 While the whole world seemed to be ordering all of their essential items from Amazon, we opted for alternative vendors and have made a commitment to avoid Amazon as much as possible.

 I have quickly found, not surprisingly, that my lack of appreciation for Amazon makes for some uncomfortable conversations with friends.
 Doesn’t everyone love Amazon?!

 I don’t run around denouncing Amazon’s ethics with abandon.
 But the topic comes up in conversations with friends from time to time, and I tiptoe my way around the discussion, trying not to offend those who receive boxes from Amazon almost daily.

 When I mention that I don’t buy from Amazon, most people look at me like I’m a little crazy.
 Then they follow with the inevitable question of “then where do you buy things?” as if there are no imaginable alternatives.

 Even ten years ago, few people used Amazon and even fewer used Amazon religiously like they do today.
 It’s interesting how quickly we’ve lost sight of the fact that there are literally thousands, if not millions, of other retailers available.